 Those who rated the experience in the 4-5 star range didn't expect much going in and were pleased with what they found.
 "They had a very nice bar, great restrooms, a cute little souvenir shop, and an ice cream parlor."

 Almost all reviews from 2016 onward mention the presidential election was one reason that drew them to the building and what made the visit exciting and interesting.

 One reviewer stated "whatever you may think of the man, the building is worth visiting.
-It offers dining and shopping, lots of gold surfaces and a large waterfall wall.
-Impressive and nothing like you've seen before."
+It offers dining and shopping, lots of gold surfaces, and a large waterfall wall.
+Impressive and nothing as you've seen before."

 Another comment said "We went because of a snowstorm and to say we were there.
 There isn't a whole lot in there but a Starbucks and a bar.
 Beautiful interior but not much else"